nicoc144/InventoryManagementApp/README.md

 Copy the path from the API's Database folder.
 Paste it into the open path for the MSSQL Server Manager Here, you can find the Querys for Item and Cart.
-Open them and follow the instructions (Make sure that youre adding the Tables, Schemas, and Procedures in the eCommerce Database and not master).
+Open them and follow the instructions from Item and Cart respectively (Make sure that youre adding the Tables, Schemas, and Procedures in the eCommerce Database and not master).